chiragdesai2005/customer-profile-service/README.md

     - Apache maven 3.0 or higher

-- How to build the application open terminal/command window and run 'mvn clen install' command from home directory the application run Springboot application from intellij/eclispe or directly run fat jat from target folder after successful build.
+- How to build the application open terminal/command window and run 'mvn clen install' command from the application's home directory run Springboot application from intellij/eclispe or directly run fat jat from target folder after successful build.

 - Swagger API docs.
 URL